Quark star: Background

 Some massive stars collapse to form neutron stars at the end of their life cycle, as has been both observed and explained theoretically.
 Under the extreme temperatures and pressures inside neutron stars, the neutrons are normally kept apart by a degeneracy pressure, stabilizing the star and hindering further gravitational collapse.
 However, it is hypothesized that under even more extreme temperature and pressure, the degeneracy pressure of the neutrons is overcome, and the neutrons are forced to merge and dissolve into their constituent quarks, creating an ultra-dense phase of quark matter based on densely packed quarks.
-In this state, a new equilibrium is supposed to emerge, as a new degeneracy pressure between the quarks, as well as repulsive electromagnetic forces, will occur and hinder total gravitational collapse.
+In this state, a new equilibrium is supposed to emerge, as a new degeneracy pressure between the quarks, as well as repulsive electromagnetic forces, will occur and hinder total gravitational collapse that would form a stellar black hole.

 If these ideas are correct, quark stars might occur, and be observable, somewhere in the universe.
-Such a scenario is seen as scientifically plausible, but has not been proven observationally or experimentally; the very extreme conditions needed for stabilizing quark matter cannot be created in any laboratory and has not been observed directly in nature.
+Numerical simulations of the physics inside neutron stars predict quark deconfinement is likely.
+Such a scenario is seen as scientifically plausible, but has not been proven observationally or experimentally; the very extreme conditions needed for stabilizing quark matter cannot be created in any laboratory and have not been observed directly in nature.
 The stability of quark matter, and hence the existence of quark stars, is for these reasons among the unsolved problems in physics.

-Numerical simulations of the physics inside neutron stars suggests that the core of these stars could contain deconfined quark-gluon plasma.
-The idea is that in the core the internal pressure needed for quark degeneracy – the point at which neutrons break down into a form of dense quark matter.